By Don Miller

 For instance some of that money is already going into gold bars and coins.
 In fact, the U.S. Mint was forced to suspend sales of the popular American Eagle and Buffalo gold coins for extended periods twice in the last year.
 The mint was unable to secure enough gold blanks from suppliers to match demand.

-“,” Chicago coin dealer Harlan Berk told the Associated Press.
+“I’ve never seen a case where demand was so high and supply was so short,” Chicago coin dealer Harlan Berk told the Associated Press.

 With massive amounts of capital floating around, the time it takes to re-inflate the global economy will be far shorter than most analysts expect.
 Governments fear deflation more than anything.
 It appears they will only fight inflation when they are assured they have won the first battle, which is growth at any cost.